 Part character study and part exploitation film, Naked Massacre advertises itself as a dramatization of the infamous Richard Speck killings.
 Speck was an American mass murderer in the sixties who killed six female nurses during a home invasion.Only loosely inspired by the case, the film changes the locale from Chicago to Ireland and gives the Naked Massacre film an exciting backdrop of a war-torn country besieged by the IRA.
 The switch sets Naked Massacre apart from similarly themed movies like Last House on the Left and Last House on the Beach.

-The main character of the film, not named Richard Speck though he shares many similarities, is a Vietnam vet trying to return to the United States.
+The main character of the film, not named Richard Speck though they share many similarities, is a Vietnam vet trying to return to the United States.
 Surprisingly for a movie of this ilk, the film spends more time with the killer than with his victims; the nurses are non-entities drawn in broad strokes.
-The most recognizable actress, Carole Laure, is best known for starring in Sweet Movie, a Yugoslavian film much more successful in blending socio-political statements with explicit sex and violence.
+The most recognizable actress, Carole Laure, is best known for her role in Sweet Movie, a Yugoslavian film much more successful in blending socio-political statements with explicit sex and violence.
 Once the killing starts Naked Massacre devolves into a nasty grindhouse film.
-Scenes where our main character terrorizes a pregnant victim or forces one woman to perform oral sex on another crosses the line of good taste and belittles the measured film that came before it.
-Still, the movie is worth a look and recommended because of its unique place among horror films.
-Though admittedly flawed, Naked Massacre deserves to be seen by a wider audience.
+Scenes where our main character terrorizes a pregnant victim or forces a woman to perform oral sex on another cross the line of good taste and belittles the measured film that came before it.
+Though admittedly flawed, Naked Massacre is worth a look and deserves a broader audience.